ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="685">
   This is where another users password can be changed.
-To change your own password see [My Details](/developers/user-guide/product-guide/the-console/console-tabs/more/my-details)
+To change your own password see <a href="/developers/user-guide/product-guide/the-console/console-tabs/more/my-details">My Details</a>

 </td>
 </tr>